nextcloud/server/apps/viewer/README.md

 - Videos

 ## 🏗 Development setup
-1. ☁ Clone this app into the `apps` folder of your Nextcloud: `git clone https://github.com/nextcloud/viewer.git`
-2. 👩‍💻 In the folder of the app, install dependencies with `npm ci` and build the Javascript with `npm run build`.
-3. 🎉 Partytime!

-### 🧙 Advanced development stuff
-To build the Javascript whenever you make changes, you can also run `npm run dev` for development builds.
+The app ships with the server and is built by the server frontend build, so all commands are run from the repository root:

+- `npm run build` builds every app, `npm run dev` rebuilds on change.
+- The bundle is emitted as `dist/viewer-init.mjs`.

 ### 🧪 Running tests
-Unit and component tests run with [Vitest](https://vitest.dev): execute `npm run test`.
+Unit and component tests run with [Vitest](https://vitest.dev): `npm run test apps/viewer`.

-End-to-end tests run with [Playwright](https://playwright.dev) and require Docker to spin up a Nextcloud instance.
-Start the test server with `npm run playwright:start-nextcloud`, then run the tests with `npm run playwright`.
+End-to-end tests run with [Playwright](https://playwright.dev) and live in `tests/playwright/e2e/viewer`: `npm run playwright -- viewer`.

 ## API